From Miraval to Ventana: Our 7 Favorite Hyatt Award Sweet Spots From Miraval to Ventana: Our 7 Favorite Hyatt Award Sweet Spots

 Credit: Hyatt

-The hotel is a Category 1 property, meaning points prices start at just 3,500 per night, while cash rates range from $250 to $400+, depending on the season.
-Not only are you getting incredible value for your points, but you can book a club-level room using points, which means you'll have free food and drinks during your stay.
+The hotel is a Category 1 property, meaning points prices start at just 3,500 per night, while cash rates range from $79-$200 per night, depending on the season (a crazy-low cash price, to be sure).

 Credit: Hyatt